-- 45.54.
-In the context of ensuring compliance with the obligation to disclose inside information in relation to any material changes in the corporation's financial condition, in the performance of its business or in its expectation as to its performance, the Board should establish and maintain appropriate and effective reporting procedures which ensure a structured flow of financial and operational data necessary for such an appraisal. - 46.55.
-It is ultimately the responsibility of the officers to ensure that the corporation complies with the disclosure obligation.
+- 55. In ensuring compliance with the obligation to disclose inside information in relation to any material changes in the corporation's financial condition, in the performance of its business or in its expectation as to its performance, the Board should establish and maintain appropriate and effective reporting procedures which ensure a timely and structured flow of relevant financial and operational data. - 56.
+It is ultimately the responsibility of the corporation's officers to ensure that the corporation complies with the disclosure obligation.
 Officers are obliged to take all reasonable measures to ensure proper safeguards exist to prevent the corporation from breaching the statutory disclosure requirement, which would include the creation and maintenance of appropriate internal control and reporting systems.
-If a breach commissioned by the corporation is attributable to the failure to take all reasonable measures to ensure that proper safeguards exist by, or to any intentional, recklessness or negligentee conduct of, any officers, the officers concerned would also be liable.
+If a breach on the part of the corporation is attributable to the failure to take all reasonable measures to ensure that proper safeguards exist by, or to any intentional, reckless or negligent conduct of, any officers, the officers concerned would also be liable.